quicwg/base-drafts/draft-ietf-quic-http.md

 ### Field Formatting and Compression {#header-formatting}

-HTTP messages carry metadata as a series of key-value pairs called HTTP fields;
-see {{Sections 6.3 and 6.5 of SEMANTICS}}.
+HTTP messages carry metadata as a series of key-value pairs called "HTTP fields"; see {{Sections 6.3 and 6.5 of SEMANTICS}}.
 For a listing of registered HTTP fields, see the "Hypertext Transfer Protocol (HTTP) Field Name Registry" maintained at [](https://www.iana.org/assignments/http-fields/).

 Field names are strings containing a subset of ASCII characters.
 Properties of